BrianSammit/HTMLcapstone/README.md

 # Capstone project

 This project is a directory page that helps people to find a great GYM wherever they want.
 It uses the same design from the project Patashule.  [link of the original project](https://www.behance.net/gallery/25563385/PatashuleKE).
-The page has a main page, a filters page, and information of the gym selected.
+The page has a main page, a filters page, and information about the gym selected.

 ![screenshot](./screenshot.png)
 ![screenshot](./screenshot-1.png)